Isospin effect on baryon and charge fluctuations from the pNJL model: PNJL model with isovector couplings

 has also the contribution from quarks of other isospin states through the vector-isovector coupling.
 The net quark number density of flavor $i$ can be calculated from

 where

 and

-are the effective phase-space distribution functions for quarks and antiquarks in the pNJL model with $\xi_i= e^{(E_i-\tilde{\mu_i})/T}$ and ${\xi}'_i= e^{(E_i+\tilde{\mu_i})/T}$.
+are the effective phase-space distribution functions for quarks and antiquarks in the pNJL model, with $\xi_i= e^{(E_i-\tilde{\mu_i})/T}$ and ${\xi}'_i= e^{(E_i+\tilde{\mu_i})/T}$.

 In the present study, we adopt the values of parameters~\cite{Bra13, Lut92} as $m_u = m_d = 3.6$ MeV, $m_s = 87$ MeV, $G_S\Lambda^2 = 3.6$, and $K\Lambda^5 = 8.9$.
-Since the purpose is not to study the effect of $G_V$ on the structure of phase diagram~\cite{Asa89,Fuk08,Car10,Bra13}, it is set to 0 in the present study.
-The following equations
+Although the lattice QCD calculations of the susceptibility favor $G_V=0$~\cite{Kun91,Ste11}, a finite $G_V$ leads to different dynamics of quarks and antiquarks and helps to explain the elliptic flow splittings between protons and antiprotons in RHIC-BES experiments~\cite{Xu14}.
+On the other hand, the effect of $G_V$ on the position of the critical point and the susceptibility is well known~\cite{Asa89,Fuk08,Car10,Bra13}.
+Since the purpose is not to study the effect of $G_V$ on the structure of the phase diagram, it is set to 0 in the present study.
+The numerical calculation is based on the following equations